docsforadobe/premiere-scripting-guide/docs/item/trackitem.md

 #### Description

-Returns the speed multiplier applied to the `trackItem`.
+Returns the speed multiplier applied to the TrackItem.

 #### Parameters